Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • L.L.C.

 A comma may be used after the business name and before the designator.
-“Orange Blossom Boutique LLC” and “Orange Blossom Boutique, LLC” are both acceptable.
+“Orange Blossom Boutique LLC” and “Orange Blossom Boutique, LLC” are acceptable.

-3. The purpose statement that is described in the Articles of Organization (Step 3), may not contain language stating or implying that the limited liability company is organized for a purpose other than what was stated.
+3. The purpose statement that is described in the Articles of Organization (Step 3) may not contain language stating or implying that the limited liability company is organized for a purpose other than what was stated.

-If you plan to use a different LLC name from the one used when initially setting up the LLC (perhaps you want to run multiple businesses under the LLC), you can register for a Fictitious Name (also referred to as a DBA or Doing Business As name).
+If you plan to use a different LLC name from the one used when initially setting up the LLC (perhaps you want to run multiple businesses under the LLC), you can register for a Florida Fictitious Name (also referred to as a DBA or Doing Business As name).

 Step 2: Appoint a Florida Registered Agent

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+Many LLC owners fill this role, while others hire registered agent services.
+A registered agent service ensures that your LLC adheres to state requirements while offering convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Florida Articles of Organization